 The main acts that govern telecommunications in Australia are the Broadcasting Services Act 1992, the Radiocommunications Act 1992 , the Telecommunications Act 1997 and the Telecommunications (Consumer Protection and Service Standards) Act 1999.
-All are well over a decade old and all were drafted before the Internet became a reality.
+All were drafted before the Internet became a reality.
 These core acts have been added to by ‘band aid’ solutions to newer problems such as spam and interactive gambling.
 As a result, ACMA says “the Australian communications legislative landscape now resembles a patchwork quilt.”
 There is no overarching strategy or coordinated approach to regulating communications and media in a digital economy.

-Media diversity is one of the problems addressed by the report.
+Media diversity is also addressed by the report.
 It said regulation has given undue weight to the influence of print newspapers and the ability to personalise media consumption magnifies as well as limits the amount of influence a media service can have on an individual.
-Also the ability to access broadcast-like content through non-broadcasting services is running a hole through the Broadcasting Act’s promotion of diversity of content (which I would argue was honoured more in the breach by commercial broadcasters in any case).
+Also the ability to access broadcast-like content through non-broadcasting services is running a hole through the Broadcasting Act’s promotion of diversity of content (which was honoured more in the breach by commercial broadcasters).
 There are 53 other areas of ACMA’s reach which are equally broken beyond legislative repair.

 ACMA Chairman Chris Chapman said the report highlighted the ever-increasing strain on old concepts struggling with new technology.
 “The constructs for communications and media that worked 20 years ago no longer fit present day circumstances, let alone the next 20 years,’ Chapman said.
 “These ‘broken concepts’ are symptoms of the deeper change of digitalisation breaking those now outdated propositions, including that content can be controlled by how it is delivered.”

 The report dovetails with the federal government’s Convergence Review.
 The review panel is due to deliver its report in March.
 It toured Australia earlier this month hearing submissions and will continue to receive input until 28 October.
-Its framing paper acknowledges changes are required but appears be focussed more on broadcasting issues rather than the wider telecommunications issue.
-This new ACMA paper is a welcome wake-up call to the seriousness of the problem.
+Its framing paper acknowledges changes are required but appears to focus on broadcasting issues rather than the wider telecommunications issue.
+This new paper is a wake-up call to the seriousness of the problem.
 Technology and its uses will continue to evolve in unimaginable ways.
 The trick will be drafting legislation that does not fetter that growth while providing citizen safeguards against unscrupulous behaviour.